FraLaz1971/cexamples/README.md

 file called *pension* on GNU-Linux or BSD or MacOS, ... and instead *pension.exe* on MS win / FreeDOS / WINE / ReactOS ... .
-When you are at the prompt of a terminal console, you should write the relative or absolute path of the executable file name or just the filename if the PATH is included among the paths saved in the list of the PATH environment variable.
+When you are at the prompt of a terminal console, you should write the relative or absolute path of the executable file name or just the filename if the specific path is included among the paths saved in the list of the PATH environment variable.
 When you run the program on an IDE, the path to the executable file is written in the internal configuration files of the IDE and executed by a subprocess that address the actual executable file.